-Your CBD Oil Dosage Sweet Spot
+Your CBD Oil Sweet Spot (Serving Size in Milligrams)

 I’m now up to about 16 or 17 mg a day and this seems to be my “sweet spot”.

-If you’re not seeing much difference in how you’re feeling by day five to seven, you may want to consider adding in an extra dose during your day or evening as CBD stays in your body for four to five hours.
+If you’re not seeing much difference in how you’re feeling by day five to seven, you may want to consider adding in an extra serving during your day or evening as CBD stays in your body for four to five hours.

-The CBD oil I’m currently using has a nifty dropper with measurements, so it’s very easy to measure the exact dose and squeeze the dropper of oil under my tongue without making a mess.
+The CBD oil I’m currently using has a nifty dropper with measurements, so it’s very easy to measure the exact serving and squeeze the dropper of oil under my tongue without making a mess.

 Biphasic Effect and CBD

 A biphasic effect is when low or high serving sizes can produce the opposite effect.

 For instance, alcohol produces a biphasic effect.
 When a person has one beer, they might feel pretty happy and flirty.
 After that same person drinks a six pack of beer, he/she might be passed out in the back room.

 CBD is a compound that also produces a biphasic effect.
 A lower serving size might help relieve pain, increase energy and brain function in a person, while a higher serving size might make that same person lethargic where a long nap might be required.